AnmolSaini16/kudoboard/README.md

 # Kudoboard
-## Kudoboard is an apprciation platform for special occasions, events, shoutouts etc.
+## Kudoboard is an appreciation platform for special occasions, events, shoutouts, etc.
-## Just create a digital card (kudiboard) and invite other people to add their contributions.
-Then just dilever the appricitation.
+## Create a digital card (kudoboard) and invite other people to add their contributions.
+Then deliver the appreciation.
 ### Tech Stach Used:
 #### Frontend:
 * Next Js